 - 2.1 We currently monitor performance against a basket of consumer contact measures which cover the speed of response to customer contacts (including billing enquiries, consumer complaints, and telephone calls) and whether metered bills are based on readings. - 2.2 NI Water performance for the majority of these measures is already high and comparable to the most recently reported average performance achieved by companies in England and Wales.
-The company's proposed targets for PC21 are based on it maintaining this relatively high level of performance throughout the price control period and have been accepted on this basis.
-These are detailed in the table below.
+The company's proposed targets for PC21 are based on it maintaining this relatively high level of performance throughout the price control period and have been accepted on this basis. - 2.3 NI Water suggested that established targets for consumer contact (DG6, DG7 and DG9) should be dropped in PC21 given the introduction of new consumer measures.
+The Consumer Measures / Consumer Satisfaction Survey working group (referred to as CM/SAT) considered company representations post-draft determination and endorsed their 'semi-retirement' subject to conditions.